jinghuazhao/software-notes/docs/AA.md

 Lucas AM, et al. CLARITE facilitates the quality control and analysis process for EWAS of metabolic-related traits. *Fron Genet*.

-See also wiki resources section of Omics-analysis as well as implementations in R-packages section.
+See also wiki resources section of Omics-analysis as well as implementations in R packages section.

 ---